99designs/aws-vault/README.md

 Download the [latest release](https://github.com/99designs/aws-vault/releases).
 The OSX release is code-signed, and you can verify this with `codesign -dvvv aws-vault`.

+On macOS, you may instead use [homebrew cask](https://github.com/caskroom/homebrew-cask) to install that same code-signed binary:

+    brew cask install aws-vault
+    # Verify the code-signed binary
+    codesign -dvvv $(which aws-vault)

 ## Usage

 ```bash